jchipmancodes/jchipmancodes.github.io/_posts/2023-03-31-can-an-old-dog.md

 categories: introduction rambling
 ---

-# Can an old dog learn new tricks?

 After a few weeks poking around in the Odin Project, I feel like I've gotten up to speed in the world of HTML and CSS.
 It's markup language, not much has changed over the years.
 A quick Google search brings up HTML 5.0 being released in 2008, just a few years after I got out of coding, and CSS 3.0... well, that was originally released in 1999.

 JavaScript may be a problem.
 Never touched it, as I didn't have any server space that would allow me to run scripting languages.
 I did C++ and Java back in college, so I have the fundamentals of OOP down, just not the syntax.
 Just screwing around with it though, I could solve FizzBuzz no problem.